Facebook downplays test banishing all Pages to buried Explore Feed

 The lesson should be clear despite no one wanting to learn it.
 Facebook can be an incredible source of referral traffic and growth, but there’s no guarantee it will last.
 Publishers and developers are not Facebook’s priority.
 Users are.

 Ruthlessly prioritizing the Facebook experience is what’s kept the News Feed at the center of the Internet despite changes from desktop to mobile, from text to photos to video.
 Only by putting users first does Facebook still have users.
-But everyone else needs to understand that gifts given by Facebook are fickle.
+But everyone else needs to understand that Facebook’s favor is fickle.

 0